sam-foreman/directorySearch/README.md

 /* -----------------------------------------  R E A D M E ------------------------------------------- */

-Created for CS410 by Sam Foreman.
-This program takes in a path, a string, and optional flags, and recursively searches through the directory and prints out all lines that contain the string.

-The Makefile allows for compiling and cleaning the files.
-To run the program, enter "make" in the command line to compile, and ./finds to run.
-See below for the proper formatting of arguments.

 NOTE:
       - check_input() included in main.c is based on the "GetOpt Long Option Example" as